Yabied/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 This simulation can be extended to account for varying initial conditions and external factors such as air resistance.

 ## Conclusion
 By systematically analyzing the relationship between the angle of projection and the range of a projectile, we uncover key insights that are not only fundamental to physics but also widely applicable in engineering, sports science, and aerospace technology.
-Computational modeling further enhances our ability to visualize and understand these relationships, providing a powerful tool for both theoretical and practical applications. that
+Computational modeling further enhances our ability to visualize and understand these relationships, providing a powerful tool for both theoretical and practical applications for that.